elbii/elbii.com/_posts/2012-06-19-Serve-Rails-Assets-From-CloudFront-in-5-Easy-Steps.md

 And that's it! asset\_sync automatically syncs your assets to Amazon S3 whenever you run rake assets:precompile.
 Now, each time you deploy, you would do something like this:

     1. $ rake assets:precompile
     2. $ git commit -am "unicorns are sexy"
     3. $ git push && cap deploy

 **Done and done.**

-&nbsp;
 Resources:

 - [AWS S3](http://aws.amazon.com/s3/)